The “blue zones” and countries where the longest living people are from

 One of the keys to understanding how we can live longer healthier lives is by studying healthy populations of the oldest people living around the world.

-The most popular study of these populations is the blue zone research made famous by Dan Buettner’s book Blue Zones and by research from Michel Poulain, Gianni Pes and Anne Herm.
+The most popular study of these populations is the blue zone research made famous by Dan Buettner’s book Blue Zones (buy on Amazon) and by research from Michel Poulain, Gianni Pes and Anne Herm.
 According to Blue Zones, the longest living people are from:

 - Sardinia, Italy